Bakel-Bakel/clean-code-tutorial/README.md

 > “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”
 > — Martin Fowler

 Welcome to my **Clean Code Tutorial** .
-This is more like a spin-off from Maximillian Schwarzmuller's Udemy Course on **Clean Codes** .

-This repo shows badly written code alongside its clean code equivalent.
+With inspiration from Maximillian Schwarzmuller's Udemy Course on **Clean Codes**, this repo shows badly written code alongside its clean code equivalent.
-This ia a practical, example-driven guide to writing better, more maintainable, and readable code.
+This is a practical, example-driven guide to writing better, more maintainable, and readable code.
 This repository is designed for developers who want to move beyond just "working code" and start writing **professional-grade** code that is clean, understandable, and easy to maintain.

 ---